 Just as marching soldiers call out a cadence to help keep them in step and boost team morale,

-patients with Parkinson disease who have movement problems can use the rhythms in songs to help them walk.
+patients with Parkinson's disease who have movement problems can use the rhythms in songs to help them walk.
 The beat in the music is a cue to prompt them to perform movements which they no longer do automatically.

-Patients with Parkinson disease, especially those in its more advanced stages, suffer from forms of motor or movement dysfunction like tremors of the hand, speech and swallowing difficulties, muscle rigidity, poor posture and balance.
+Patients with Parkinson's disease, especially those in its more advanced stages, suffer from forms of motor or movement dysfunction like tremors of the hand, speech and swallowing difficulties, muscle rigidity, poor posture and balance.
 Parkinson disease is a neurological disorder with no known cure, and the symptoms worsen progressively.

-"Music therapists use timing cues in music rhythm to re-train Parkinson disease patients in movements like walking, gross (involving movements of the legs, arms or entire body) or fine motor skills (involving movements of the hands, wrists, fingers, feet, toes, lips and tongue), and initiation of speech," said Ms Christal Chiang, Music Therapist at the
+"Music therapists use timing cues in music rhythm to re-train Parkinson's disease patients in movements like walking, gross (involving movements of the legs, arms or entire body) or fine motor skills (involving movements of the hands, wrists, fingers, feet, toes, lips and tongue), and initiation of speech," said Ms Christal Chiang, Music Therapist at the

-Music and Creative Therapy Unit,
+Music and Creative Therapy Unit at

 Singapore General Hospital (SGH), a member of the